MadMoose02/AutoJudge/README.md

 | Iterator           | - AbstractTestCollectionIterator

 ## Benefits of Design Patterns Used

+- ### Facade
+    - **Complexity Masking**<br>
-- Facade: Manifested implicitly through the Evaluator class, which acts as a unified interface coordinating the evaluation of distinct aspects, including syntax, hierarchy, and behavior, in Java documents.
+        Manifested implicitly through the AutoJudge and SyntaxEvaluator interfaces, which acts as unified fronts for orchestrating and coordinating the evaluation of distinct aspects code in Java documents.
+        - The AutoJudge interface provides three main focal methods that emulate the primary checkpoints during evaluation: `evaluateSubmissions()`, `generatePDFReport()` and `displayEvaluationResults()`.
-    Evaluator encapsulates the complexity by aggregating these evaluators and offering a simplified client interface (evaluate(File javaDocument)), shielding clients from the intricacies of individual evaluators.
-This design promotes modularity, ease of use, and clear abstraction of the underlying evaluation complexities.
+        - The SyntaxEvaluator interface encapsulates the complexity of submission evaluation by aggregating specialised evaluators and offering a simplified client interface `evaluate(File javaDocument)`, shielding clients from the intricacies of individual evaluators.
+        This design pattern promotes modularity, ease of use, and clear abstraction of the underlying complexities that comprise the AutoJudge system.

+- ### Composite
-- Composite:
+    - **Hierarchy Coordination**<br>
-    Hierarchy Coordination: The Evaluator class acts as a composite, coordinating different types of evaluators (syntax, hierarchy, conventions, behavior).
+        The Evaluator class acts as a composite, coordinating different types of evaluators (Hierarchy, Conventions & Behaviour).
 This pattern allows treating individual evaluators uniformly.
+    - **Simplified Client Code**<br>
-    Simplified Client Code: Clients (e.g., code using the Evaluator class) interact with a unified interface (evaluate(File javaDocument)), making the client code more straightforward.
-Clients don't need to understand the internal details of individual evaluators.
+        Clients interact with a unified interface `evaluate(File javaDocument)`, making the client code more straightforward.
+Clients don't need to understand the internal details of an individual evaluatorm which would have their own implementation for evaluating a submission file.
+    - **Encapsulation of Complexity**<br>
-    Encapsulation of Complexity: The internal details of each evaluator are encapsulated within their respective classes.
-The Evaluator shields the client from the complexity of the evaluation process.
+        The internal details of each evaluator are encapsulated within their respective classes.
+The Evaluator shields the client from the complexity of the evaluation process and simply allows for operating over multiple sub-components through a single method.

+- ### Template
-- Template:
+    - **Algorithm Skeleton**<br>
-    Algorithm Skeleton: The TestCase class provides a template method (testCriteria()) that defines the skeleton of an algorithm for evaluating test cases.
-Concrete subclasses provide specific implementations, allowing reuse of the common structure.
+        The AbstractTestCase interface provides a template method `testCriteria()`, that defines the skeleton of an algorithm for constructing a test cases.
+Concrete subclasses provide specific implementations, allowing re-use of the common structure.
+    - **Consistency Across Subclasses**<br>
-    Consistency Across Subclasses: Ensures that the evaluation process follows a consistent structure across different types of test cases.
+        Ensures that the evaluation process follows a consistent structure across different types of test cases.
 This helps maintain a common interface while allowing variations in specific steps.

+- ### Iterator
-- Iterator:
+    - **Sequential Access**<br>
-    Sequential Access: If there were collections or structures to iterate over, an iterator provides a consistent way to access elements sequentially without exposing underlying details.
+        If there were collections or structures to iterate over, an iterator provides a consistent way to access elements sequentially without exposing underlying details.
+    - **Uniform Interface**<br>
-    Uniform Interface: Provides a uniform interface for traversing different types of collections or structures.
+        Provides a uniform interface for traversing different types of collections or structures.
 This simplifies client code, making it independent of the specific structure being traversed.
+    - **Encapsulation of Iteration Logic**<br>
-    Encapsulation of Iteration Logic: The iterator pattern encapsulates the logic for iterating over elements within the iterator object.
+        The iterator pattern encapsulates the logic for iterating over elements within the iterator object.
 This allows changing the traversal algorithm without affecting the client code.

 ## Conformance to SOLID